ec-jrc/KCEO-Glossary/docs/verification.md

 ## 2 Definition

 The evaluation of whether or not a product, service, or system complies with a regulation requirement, specification, or imposed condition.
-It is often an internal process.
+It is often an internal [Process](../process).

 ### Notes